Best Home Security System for 2018By - 04/18/2018

 The control panels communicate directly with Frontpoint sensors.
 They have door sensors, motion sensors, smoke sensors, key fobs, home security cameras, flood sensors, glass break sensors, and more.
 You can learn more about the equipment and control panels here.

 They are also slowly opening the door to 3rd party devices.
-You can now view your home security cameras from your Apple TV or even arm your system with your voice using Amazon Echo or Google Home.
+You can now view your home security cameras from your Apple TV and you can control your system and connected devices using Amazon Echo or Google Home.
 Their smart doorbell is even technically a 3rd party device made by Skybell.
+Soon, they also plan to work with Sonos.

 I know this article is long, but when recommending something as important as home security, I want you to know the “why.”
 Frontpoint has been good to me and good to others.
 Being good at customer service and providing a good security system are two entirely different things.
 Frontpoint offers both.